npstauff/jlox-plus/README.md

 **System**

-for now, the system class only defines a `common` method `random(lower, upper)` but more is planned for the future
+for now, the system class only defines a `shared` method `random(lower, upper)` but more is planned for the future
 ```java
 System.random(0, 100);
 ```

 **Math**

-the math class contains a few `common` functions for doing math
+the math class contains a few `shared` functions for doing math
 ```js
 Math.round(a);
 Math.floor(a);